cheddar-lang/docs/variables.md

 my_constant = "foo";     // Error
 ```

-Constants can also be strongly & weakly typed, except that the only time the type checking will ever happen is at the decleration.
+Constants can also be strongly & weakly typed, except that the only time the type checking will ever happen is at the deceleration.